jtblin/kube2iam/README.md

 # License

 kube2iam is copyright 2016 Jerome Touffe-Blin and contributors.
 It is licensed under the BSD license.
-See the include LICENSE file for details.
+See the included LICENSE file for details.